SanderMertens/flecs/docs/Queries.md

 An example of a builtin relationship that has the `Transitive` property is the `IsA` relationship.

+Transitive traversal can be disabled for a term with a transitive relationship by adding the `Self` flag to the second element of the pair.

 The following sections show how to use transitive relationships in the different language bindings.
-The code examples use rules, which is the only kind of query for which transitive relationships are currently supported.

 <div class="flecs-snippet-tabs">
 <ul>
 <li><b class="tab-title">C</b>

-The following example shows a rule that uses transitivity to match entities that are located in New York:
+The following example shows a query that uses transitivity to match entities that are located in New York:

 ```c
 // Create LocatedIn relationship with transitive property